 Scholles is a former standout player at Hanover High School.
-He served Witman as a student manager in his first two years on the staff before being elevated to his current position where he is in his eighth season.
+He served Witman as a student manager in his first two years on the staff before being elevated to his current position where he is in his ninth season.

 Scholles brings a tireless energy to the program.
 His responsibilities include game day preparation, recruiting, assisting in practice preparation, and other duties assigned by Coach Witman.

 “Joe is a hard worker that has made himself an important part of our staff,” says Witman.
 "He is a bright, young coach that brings an energy and enthusiasum to the program."